zama-ai/fhevm/README_COPROCESSOR.md

 | true    | KMS is running in centralized mode, keys are retrieved from the dev image (default) |
 | false   | KMS is running in threshold mode with 4 MPC nodes, keys are freshly generated and signers are automatically updated |

-1. Run the KMS in centralized mode (including the deployment of contracts on KMS blockchain).
+1. Run the KMS in threshold mode (including the deployment of contracts on KMS blockchain).

     ```bash